JeNeSuisPasDave/AdventOfCode-2025/notes.md

 Taking a break now.
 Probably for a week.

-I did add another example, "example-from-phaul.txt", which, when run with the parameters for 10 passes and product of 3 largest, has the correct results "Part 1 is the three circuit sizes 7, 2, 2 so the answer is 28, and part 2 is 18, 100 so the answer is 1800"
+I did add another example, "example-from-phaul.txt", which, when run with the parameters for 10 passes and product of 3 largest, has the correct results of "Part 1 is the three circuit sizes 7, 2, 2 so the answer is 28, and part 2 is 18, 100 so the answer is 1800"

+*Monday, 2025-12-22*

+**02:56**

+Trying again, after a long break.
+The existing code could not produce correct results with the 'phaul' example input and does not produce correct results with the actual input.
+I'm going to try again and see whether I can identify my misunderstanding of the specification.

+**04:52**

+I've produced sorted lists of box pairs and have manual constructed the correct circuits for the two examples.
+I'm confident my sorted pairs of junction boxes are correct.
+Now I need to make a new implementation of circuit building to see if I can automated the manual circuit construction.